-An effective voice
+An effective voice for Rural and Regional Australia

 "Country Alliance" was formed out of concerns among various interest groups.